UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/libraries.md

 ![alt text](../images/libraries/study_definiton.png "Study definition")

 #### Results
-After the crawling is finished, the user can see the results in the `Result` tab.
+After the crawling is finished, the user can see the results in the `Results` tab.
 The results are presented to the users in the same way as their libraries.
 Again a user can search and sort the results and manually add, update, and delete entries in the usual way.